arturonline/docs/kotlin/Introduction/3 Strings.md

 # Strings

-Strings are represented by the type String.
-Strings are immutable.
+Strings are represented by the type `String`.
 Elements of a string are characters that can be accessed by the indexing operation: `s[i]`.

-Like Java, strings are immutable in Kotlin.
+Like Java, strings are **immutable** in Kotlin.
 This means, you cannot change individual character of a string.

 However, you can reassign a string variable again if you declared the variable using keyword var: